francisco1844/vue-examples/readme.md

 Since these examples are several years old they are possibly, even likely, in Vue 2 so I be updating them as I go through them.

-I have also renamed folders, multiplying by 10, from original names while I create new content.
-As to more easily put new chapters in between existing ones.
+I have also renamed folders, multiplying by 10, from original names.
+That will make it easier to add new chapters in between existing ones.

 ## Introduction